4 Hypothesis testing

 As was explained in Section 4.1.2, the alternative hypothesis can be one-sided or two-sided.
 The choice between a one-sided or two-sided test is based on the research question.
 In our media literacy example, we could have a one-sided alternative hypothesis that the average media literacy is below 5.5.
 This would be the case if we hypothesize that children on average score very low on media literacy.
 We could also have a different hypothesis, that a media literacy intervention program will increase media literacy.
 Both would be a one-sided alternative hypothesis.
 We could also have no idea about the media literacy of children, and just want to know if children score below or above 5.5 on media literacy.
 This would be a two-sided alternative hypothesis.
 Equation 4.4 formalizes these different hypothesis.

-In null hypothesis significance testing, testing one or two-sided has some consequences for the critical values.
-In a two-sided test, the critical values are on both sides of the null hypothesis value.
+In null hypothesis significance testing, testing one or two-sided testing has some consequences for the critical values.
+In a two-sided test, the critical values and respective rejection regions are on both sides of the null hypothesis value.
 In a one-sided test, the critical value is only on one side of the null hypothesis value.
-If we are using an alpha significance level of 5%, the critical value for a two-sided test results in 2.5% on both sides, while for a one sided test the 5% would only be on one side of the null distribution.
+If we are using an alpha significance level of 5%, the critical value for a two-sided test results in 2.5% on each, while for a one sided test the 5% would only be on one side of the null distribution.

 Figure 4.15: One-sided and two-sided tests of a null hypothesis.